MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authentication-azure-ad-b2c-explore.md

    - **ResponseMode.QUERY**: AAD can return the response as form params in an HTTP POST request or as query string params in an HTTP GET request.
    - **Prompt.SELECT_ACCOUNT**: AAD B2C should ask the user to select the account that they intend to authenticate against.
    - **state**: a unique variable set by the app into the session on each token request, and destroyed after receiving the corresponding AAD redirect callback.
 The state variable ensures that AAD requests to the `/auth_redirect endpoint` are actually from AAD authorization requests originating from this app and this session, thereby preventing CSRF attacks.
 This is done in the *AADRedirectServlet.java* file.
    - **nonce**: a unique variable set by the app into the session on each token request, and destroyed after receiving the corresponding token.
-This nonce is transcribed to the resulting tokens dispensed AAD, thereby ensuring that there is no token-replay attack occurring.
+This nonce is transcribed to the resulting tokens dispensed AAD, thereby ensuring that there's no token-replay attack occurring.

 1. The user is presented with a sign-in prompt by Azure Active Directory B2C.
 If the sign-in attempt is successful, the user's browser is redirected to our app's redirect endpoint.
 A valid request to this endpoint contains an [authorization code](/en-us/azure/active-directory-b2c/authorization-code-flow).
 1. Our ConfidentialClientApplication instance then exchanges this authorization code for an ID Token and Access Token from Azure Active Directory B2C.